LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 This paper payed attention to freestanding implementations, but doesn't make any wording proposals for them.
 We express a strong desire for the system scheduler to work on freestanding implementations, but leave the details to a different paper.
-In this paper, we keep the details of system context to be implementation-defined, allowing it to be better specified later.

 We envision that, a followup specification will ensure that the system scheduler will work in freestanding implementations by sharing the implementation with the main scheduler, which is driven by the main thread.